suomitek/suomitek-appboard/docs/developer/dashboard.md

 yarn install
 ```

-Next, create a `telepresence` shell to swap the `suomitek-appboard-internal-dashboard` deployment in the `kubeapps` namespace, forwarding local port `3000` to port `8080` of the `suomitek-appboard-internal-dashboard` pod.
+Next, create a `telepresence` shell to swap the `suomitek-appboard-internal-dashboard` deployment in the `suomitek-appboard` namespace, forwarding local port `3000` to port `8080` of the `suomitek-appboard-internal-dashboard` pod.

 ```bash
 telepresence --namespace suomitek-appboard --method inject-tcp --swap-deployment suomitek-appboard-internal-dashboard --expose 3000:8080 --run-shell